jshiell/jshiell.github.io/uses/index.md

   order: 4
 ---

-Some of the tools/toys/various other things I like to use, inspired by [Wed Bos' uses.tech](https://uses.tech/).
+Some of the tools/toys/various other things I like to use, inspired by [Wes Bos' uses.tech](https://uses.tech/).

 # Productive Tech